twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** in some glyphs in the Private Use Area (old versions only).
 After that, these glyphs cannot be recovered.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* FontCreator 5.6 has a non-standard resource layout which prevented [UPX](https://upx.github.io/) from packing the executable file (NotPackedException: not packed by UPX) but compression with or without parameters.
+* Version 5.6 (2007-07-19) has a non-standard resource layout which prevented [UPX](https://upx.github.io/) from packing the executable file (NotPackedException: not packed by UPX) except for compressing with or without parameters.
 Recent versions do not use this.
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding for the program and exported kerning pairs while version 7.0 (2013-04-25) & above uses Unicode.
+* The PostScript names modified when opening fonts in Font Creator Program 3.0 are as follows: the full stop at **.notdef** is removed, **nonmarkingreturn** changes to **CR** and **exclamdown** changes to **exclamationdown**.

 ## Unregistered version limitations
-If registration is not performed during or within the grace period, the following restrictions will be imposed on the version number:
+If registration is not performed during or within the grace period, the following restrictions will be imposed on the major/minor version number:
 * All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add a word to the title bar (version 5.0 & above) and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is unregistered.
 After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with a message stating that the grace period is exceeded and encourages the user to uninstall or buy the program.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, `TSHAREWAREFORM` is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2550 (2020-01-14) – The program will add watermarks when generating fonts and hide the developer tools menu.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2550 (2020-01-14) – The program will add watermarks when generating fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

 Under the **Help** menu is an item labeled **Register...** (the same item in version 12.0 is in **Help: Buy** along with **Buy Now** and `TTIPOFTHEDAYFORM` in version 3.0 until 6.5) when this executed a screen will pop up giving the registration code.